genaicodedamian/10x-cards/.ai/api-plan.md

 Supabase Auth handles user registration, login, password reset, etc. The API will rely on Supabase for user identity.
 No custom endpoints are typically needed for these basic auth operations, as they are handled by the Supabase client SDK.
 We will define an endpoint to delete user data as per RODO.

+**Registration, Login, Logout**: These operations are primarily handled by the Supabase client SDK (`supabase.auth.signUp()`, `supabase.auth.signInWithPassword()`, `supabase.auth.signOut()`).
+The frontend will interact directly with these SDK methods.
+- **Error Handling**: The Supabase client SDK provides error objects.
+The frontend should map these to user-friendly messages described in `.ai/prd.md` and `.ai/ui-plan.md`.
+    - Common errors during registration: email already in use, invalid email format, password too short (Supabase default is 6 chars, our requirement is 7 - client-side validation will be key here, and Supabase may also enforce its minimum if not configured otherwise).
+    - Common errors during login: invalid credentials.

+**Password Reset**: This is also managed by Supabase Auth.
+1.  **Requesting a password reset**: The client calls `supabase.auth.resetPasswordForEmail('user@example.com', { redirectTo: 'http://localhost:4321/reset-password' })`.
+Supabase sends an email with a link.
+    - The `redirectTo` URL should point to our frontend page `/reset-password` where the user can enter a new password.
+The token will be part of the URL fragment.
+    - API should handle potential errors from Supabase (e.g., user not found, though Supabase typically sends a generic success message for security).
+2.  **Setting a new password**: When the user clicks the link in the email and lands on `/reset-password/:token` (the token is extracted from the URL fragment by the client), the client then calls `supabase.auth.updateUser({ password: newPassword })` after the user provides a new password.
+Supabase handles token validation and password update.
+    - Common errors: invalid or expired token, new password too short.

 #### `DELETE /api/users/me`

 -   **Description**: Allows a logged-in user to delete their account and all associated data (flashcard sets, flashcards).